 The capacity outlook models therefore incorporate minimum capacity reserve levels for each region as a proxy for reliability, along with assumed contributions to these reserves from generation, transmission, storage, and demand-side technologies.
-These reserve levels are implemented as constraints in the model, targeting the achievement of the reliability standard27, defining the minimum amount of firm capacity above load that must be either installed in each region or imported from neighbouring regions for all time periods.
-The regional minimum capacity reserve level is allocated to the sub-region that contains the regional reference node, with no excess reserves required in other sub-regions within each region.
+These reserve levels are implemented as constraints in the model, targeting the achievement of the reliability standard, defining the minimum amount of firm capacity above load that must be either installed in each region or imported from neighbouring regions for all time periods.
+The regional minimum capacity reserve level is allocated regionally, and AEMO may complement the regional minimum capacity reserve level by considering sub-regional reserve levels based on the findings from the time-sequential simulation, as needed.